 - Review and approve any changes to the official certificate studies plan, directing timely submission of the revised plan to the Office of the Registrar.

 - Review and approve any required capstone experience or project according to procedures established by the individual program.

 - Administer and assess a comprehensive examination, if required.

 Reinstatement to Post-Baccalaureate Certificate-Seeking Status

 Students who have been removed from post-baccalaureate certificate-seeking status for failing to maintain good standing must reapply for a post-baccalaureate certificate program and pay the appropriate fee.

 Removal From Post-Baccalaureate Certificate-Seeking Status

-Up to one-third of the credits required for a post-baccalaureate certificate may be transferred into UAA and applied to that certificate from a regionally accredited institution if they were not previously used to obtain any other degree or certificate.
+Up to one-third of the credits required for a post-baccalaureate certificate may be transferred into UAA and applied to that certificate from an institutionally accredited institution if they were not previously used to obtain any other degree or certificate.
 Acceptance of transfer credits toward program requirements is at the discretion of the individual program.